Ultracold Neutron Guide-Coating Facility at U.Winnipeg: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Dave Ostapchuk for his help settings things up at U.Winnipeg.
 We would like to thank Bruce Vogelar, Mark Pitt, Albert Young, Mark Makela, Brittney Vorndick, Grant Palmquist, Robert Pattie, Brian Dickerson and Xinjian Ding for their work at Virgina Tech.
-We also thank the UCNA collaboration for the support of the facility while at Virgina Tech. \\
+We also thank the UCNA collaboration for the support of the facility while at Virgina Tech.
+Vicky Jarvis at the MAX Diffraction facility at McMaster University provided the XRR analysis.\\

 We gratefully acknowledge the support of the Canada Foundation for Innovation; the Canada Research Chairs program; the Natural Sciences and Engineering Research Council of Canada (NSERC) SAPPJ-2016-00024, SAPPJ-2019-00031, SAPPJ-2023-00029, and SAPPJ-2024-00030; British Columbia Knowledge Development Fund; Research Manitoba; JSPS KAKENHI (Grant Nos.
 18H05230, 19K23442, 20KK0069, 20K14487, and 22H01236, 25H00652); JSPS Bilateral Program (Grant No. JSPSBP120239940); JST FOREST Program (Grant No. JPMJFR2237); International Joint Research Promotion Program of Osaka University; RCNP COREnet; the Yamada Science Foundation; the Murata Science Foundation; the Grant for Overseas Research by the Division of Graduate Studies (DoGS) of Kyoto University; and the Universidad Nacional Aut\'onoma de M\'exico - DGAPA program PASPA and grant PAPIIT AG102023.